fagan2888/OstiDataTutorial/README.md

 ##What do I need to know?

-This tutorial expects you to have Python 2.7 on your computer, and a very rudimentary understanding of the command line (examples will be provided).
+A portion of this tutorial expects you to have Python 2.7 on your computer, and a very rudimentary understanding of the command line (examples will be provided).
+However, the tutorial will begin with a basic explanation of the XML service, how to query it directly, and how to download a csv file (i.e. spreadsheet).